 Step 8 - Disconnect the Wires

 You are now ready to disconnect the wires that go to the garage doors motor.
-The wires are red, blue and white.
+The wires are red, blue, and white.
 Make sure to remember where the wires go.
 Always match the color wire to the same color terminal that it came from.

 Step 9 - Remove the Motor

 Remove the hex head screws on the motor.
 Make sure to hold onto the motor before you try to remove it.
-Slide the motor off and put in a safe place.
+Slide the motor off and put it in a safe place.

 Step 10 - Work with the Sprocket Assembly

-There should be 3 nuts holding the sprocket assembly.
+There should be three nuts holding the sprocket assembly.
 Simply remove those for replacement.
 If it is just a gear you are replacing, you should remove it after you have unbolted assembly and replace it with a new one by going in reverse order.
 If it is the entire assembly you need, just replace the assembly with your new one.
 When you're done with that, you can start putting everything back in the opposite order you took it apart.